odisha-ml/website/content/conferences/summit/index.md

 ## About

-Odisha AI summit 2025.
+**Odisha AI Summit 2025.**

-The global journey of Odisha in AI meets in a cresendo in Bhubaneshwar, after the annual first-light-of-the-day-to-the-last-light conference on 11th Oct 2025, regional summits on 14th Nov 2025.
+On 21st Dec 2025 The global journey of Odisha in AI meets in a cresendo in Bhubaneshwar, after the annual first-light-of-the-day-to-the-last-light conference on 11th Oct 2025, regional summits on 14th Nov 2025.

 Higher Education division of The Odisha Society of the Americas along with Odisha AI community presents Odisha AI summit of Bhubneshwar, setting up Odisha and Odia community for success.